 The concept of Proteus is the experience between player and environment.
 Therefore, narrative metatopics are severely featured in the game.
-As the player wanders in the island, he'll often come to face with changes in the background music and environmental sounds.
-These changes may be relative to his position or due to an object that he observes.
-For example, watching the Sun in the
+As the player wanders in the island, he'll often come to face with changes in the background music and environmental sounds due to daytime and seasonal changes.
+For example, the player will find energetic-sound mayflies in Spring.
+In Autumn, he'll find them lying on the ground, dying from the cooling weather with sounds of weak flaps of their wings.